shivanshdave/2020-432/projects/project1/README.md

     .csv file.
 This is a new and additional requirement for the revised proposal, to demonstrate that you’ve done the necessary work.

-## The Group Meetings
+## NEW\!
+The Group Meetings are Cancelled

-  - On 2020-02-27, you will meet during class time to present your proposal work, and any subsequent work you have completed on your portfolio.
-This important session will give you the opportunity to present a piece of your work to some of your colleagues, and get meaningful feedback from them on the decisions you have made.
-The TAs will run this session, as Dr. Love will be out of town.
+  - On 2020-02-27, we will no longer be meeting as a group.
+The TAs will be available for office hours on that day, as usual.

-# Deliverable 2.
+# NEW\!
+Deliverable 2.
 The Poster and The Portfolio

 ## The Portfolio